This is a fresh and flavorful dinner for your glamping vacation: pasta topped with grilled, fresh tomatoes, basil, and chicken sausage!

 Fireside Pasta With Fresh Tomatoes, Basil & Chicken Sausage

-- 2 cups or 1 pint fresh cherry tomatoes
+- 1 pint fresh cherry tomatoes (2 cups)

 - 1 clove garlic

-- 2 links fully cooked spinach and garlic chicken sausage (brands I've seen include Bilinski's, Trader Joe's, and Nature's Place)
+- 6 ounces (2 links) fully cooked spinach and garlic chicken sausage (brands I've seen include Bilinski's, Trader Joe's, and Nature's Place)